flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 - Traffic
 - To gain or lose energy in the plane (altitude or speed)
 - To burn off fuel
+- To reverse the course of the aircraft prior to entering a final approach

 Sometimes holds are used because of topographical constraints.
 Innsbruck-Kranebitten International Airport (LOWI) is an excellent example of such a constraint because it is situated in a valley, as seen in the picture below.